 On the other hand, company B, which was already investing 100% of its CFO to generate its sales, would find even the slightest decline in its cash flow (CFO), impacting its operations.
 Declining orders, reduced profitability and delayed payments from customers would make it difficult for company B to make payments to its suppliers and do planned investments.
 Company B would have to rely on additional debt/equity raising to fund its cash requirements.

-Companies like C are prime candidates for bankruptcy in tough times as they find it difficult to service exiting debt, make payments to suppliers.
-Such companies, usually being capex heavy and operating at low profit margins, find it difficult to garner additional business by reducing their profitability as it would push them into losses.
-Such companies rarely have any margin of safety built in their business model.
+Companies like C are prime candidates for bankruptcy in tough times as they find it difficult to service existing debt, make payments to suppliers.
+Such companies, usually being capex heavy and operating at low-profit margins, find it difficult to garner additional business by reducing their profitability as it would push them into losses.
+Such companies rarely have any margin of safety built-in their business model.

 1) Positive Free Cash Flow:

-Over last 10 years (FY2006-15), HUL has generated cash flow from operations (CFO) of ₹26,298 cr. whereas it needed to invest only ₹3,718 cr. in its business and thereby leaving ₹22,579 cr. in hand of the company as discretionary cash to reward its shareholders.
-No wonder, the company could provide dividends to the tune of ₹20,543 cr. over last 10 years despite remaining virtually debt free.
+Over the last 10 years (FY2010-2020), Honeywell Automation India Ltd has generated cash flow from operations (CFO) of ₹1,501 cr. whereas it needed to invest only ₹294 cr. in its business and thereby leaving ₹1,207 cr. in the hand of the company as discretionary cash to reward its shareholders.
+No wonder that the company could provide dividends to the tune of ₹198 cr. over the last 10 years and still increase its cash & investments by more than ₹1,000 cr over the last 10 years.
+In addition, the company is virtually debt-free.
+The liability of ₹81 cr shown in FY2020 is due to changes in the accounting treatment of leased assets where now, the lease liabilities are shown as debt.

-HUL presents an example of a very attractive business, which offers 86% of the cash generated to its owners as free cash without compromising on its future growth.
+Honeywell Automation India Ltd presents an example of a very attractive business, which offers 80% of the cash generated to its owners as free cash without compromising on its future growth.
 This represents a huge amount of margin of safety built into the business.

-During tough times, HUL can reduce prices of its products, offer higher credit period to its customers, pay suppliers promptly to attract and retain quality suppliers without impacting its balance sheet.
-It would not need to raise debt for such crisis strategies; only a slight reduction in the dividend payouts to the shareholders would provide enough of money to fund the emergency measures.
+During tough times, Honeywell Automation India Ltd can reduce prices of its services, offer higher credit period to its customers, pay its vendors promptly to attract and retain quality suppliers without impacting its balance sheet.
+It would not need to raise debt for such crisis strategies; only a slight reduction in the dividend payouts to the shareholders would provide enough money to fund the emergency measures.

-No wonder, the market loves it and its shares trade at P/E ratio of high 40s.
+No wonder, the market loves it and its shares trade at P/E ratio in the 50s.

 2) Negative Free Cash Flow:

-On the contrary, we can see the example of Tata Steel Limited, which has been acting as a cash guzzler for its shareholders:
+On the contrary, we can see the example of Filatex India Ltd, an Indian manufacturer of polyester, nylon & polypropylene multifilament yarn, which has been acting as a cash guzzler for its shareholders.

-Looking at the above situation, it is clear that Tata Steel Limited does not have a significant margin of safety built into its business model and the market has realized it.
+Looking at the above situation, it is clear that Filatex India Ltd does not have a significant margin of safety built into its business model.

-After reading our entire discussion, an investor would realize that there are two major source of margin of safety in a stock investment, which can help an investment in the adverse scenarios in future:
+After reading our entire discussion, an investor would realize that there are two major sources of a margin of safety in a stock investment, which can help investors in the adverse scenarios in future:

 - Determined by the Earnings Yield of the stock.
 The higher the earnings yield than the ongoing treasury/G-Sec yield, the higher the margin of safety.